kpmeen/symbiotic/README.md

 [![build status](https://gitlab.com/kpmeen/symbiotic/badges/master/build.svg)](https://gitlab.com/kpmeen/symbiotic/commits/master)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/83d503edeba943829ed81bdde1c67c2c)](https://www.codacy.com/app/kp/symbiotic?utm_source=github.com&utm_medium=referral&utm_content=kpmeen/symbiotic&utm_campaign=Badge_Grade)

-This project is still under development and lacks some features.
-But as it stands, Symbiotic is fully functional if what you need is a per user file management system.
-Immmediate features on the plan includes implementing support for organising users into groups, and sharing files between users.

-The _main_ part of the project can be found in the [server](https://github.com/kpmeen/symbiotic/tree/master/server) folder.
-If what you're looking for is a backend to handle files and documents for your own UI/client, then that's where to look.
-The functionality is exposed in a JSON based REST API.
+The project is split into several distinct modules.

+* `symbiotic-shared` - Shared code and traits required by all libraries.
+* `symbiotic-core` - Provides the core document mangement .functionality.
+* `symbiotic-fs` - Provides peristent storage of files to the filesystem
+* `symbiotic-mongodb` - Provides persistent storage of files and metadata using MongoDB (with GridFS)
+* `symbiotic-postgres` - Provides persistent storage of metadata using postgres, and files using the `symbiotic-fs` library.
+* `symbiotic-play` - Provides Play!
+Framework JSON formatters and a Guice module to use in a Play!
+Framework application.
+* `symbotic-testkit` - Test specs to verify different persistence implementations, etc.
+* `symbiotic-server` - Play!
+Framework reference implementation.
+* `symbiotic-client` - Sample client application in Scala-JS.

+### Sample implementation
+To see an example of how the symbiotic core libraries can be used, please refer to the modules `symbiotic-client` and `symbiotic-server`.
+Here you'll find an implementation of a simple document management system using the available features in Symbiotic.

-The [client](https://github.com/kpmeen/symbiotic/tree/master/client) part of the project started off as an experiment in using [scala-js](http://www.scala-js.org) with a large'ish codebase.
-The conclusion to that experiment is a big thumbs up.
-The client can be used as a reference for how the API's are used.
-But it shouldn't be considered to be _the_ client.
-It is highly likely that the implementation will change a lot.
-Partly due to lessons learned the first time around using scala-js, but also due to planned features.
+The client started off as an experiment in using [scala-js](http://www.scala-js.org) with a large'ish codebase.
+To which the conclusion is a big thumbs up.

 ## Development requirements